bhedabhupat/jobportal/README.md

 # jobportal
 Scrap the job using Django and View in ReactJS

-clone this repository and setup django and ReactJS, All the code related to django are available in `Job` and ReactJS code is available in `frontend` directory
+clone this repository and setup django and ReactJS, All the code related to django is available in `job` and ReactJS code is available in `frontend` directory

 ## Setup DJango with Python